calvinbui/calvin.me/posts/2014-08-17-all-in-one-esxi-server/index.md

 ---
 title: My All In One ESXi Server
 categories:
-- Server
+-   Computers
 tags:
 -   esxi
 -   server
 -   zfs
-tags:
--
 thumbnail: thumbnail.png
 ---

 Since the start of the year I've been working as a Technical Consultant at IBM.
 It's been a great experience, putting a lot of knowledge into practice with enterprise-grade hardware and software.
 The infrastructure at work is as you would expect with a lot of services and applications that are well thought out and easily to use.
-I wanted to learn a lot more about all the stuff at work so I came up with the idea to build my own ESXi whitebox at home (we use [VMware ](http://www.vmware.com)at work) to do some self-learning and have fun while doing it.
+I wanted to learn a lot more about all the stuff at work so I came up with the idea to build my own ESXi whitebox at home (we use [VMware](http://www.vmware.com) at work) to do some self-learning and have fun while doing it.
 Having a 'homelab' would give me the opportunity to learn a lot more about the stuff I love.
 This is the build.

 <!-- more -->